-At the middle school level, students continue their process of becoming financially literate.
+6-8 At the middle school level, students continue their process of becoming financially literate.
 Through the use of the MSDE Financial Literacy document and county curriculum, students in grades 6-8 will engage in a variety of activities in the regular classroom.
 Teachers utilize materials and resources from MCEE and Financial Fitness.
 All social studies classes in grades 6-8 have the opportunity to play the Stock Market Game and to utilize lesson plans connected with that program.
 Junior Achievement provides programs and volunteers to each of our schools, as students explore the world of finance through the "Economics for Success" program in grade 8.
+In 7th grade classes, students participate in the JA program Finance Park, and in 8th grade, students participate in the JA program JA Inspire.